krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 ## Credits:
 Based on the Tutorial and files of darkhandz: https://github.com/darkhandz/XPS15-9550-Sierra
-Mixed with much knowledge of the tutorial by @Gymnae: https://www.tonymacx86.com/threads/guide-dell-xps-15-9550-skylake-gtx960m-ssd-via-clover-uefi.192598
+Mixed with much knowledge of the tutorial by @Dagor: http://www.insanelymac.com/forum/topic/319766-dell-xps-9550-detailled-1011-guide/
 Using many kexts and solutions from @RehabMan
 ## What's not working:
 • Hibernation (works somehow, but high chance to destroy your whole data)